PDXChinese/pdxchinese.github.io/_pages/pvsa.md

 {% include feature_row id="feature_row1"%}

 Congratulations to the 70 youth OCC has assisted in certifying their volunteering hours for the President's Volunteer Service Awards (PVSA).
-Together, in one year, they have contributed 11,387 hours in supporting the community, aiding vulnerable individuals, and extending helping hands to their peers.
-We will hold a ceremony for all awardees during the 7th [Community Youth Roundtable](https://pdxchinese.org/youthroundtable/) on Dec 30.
+In one year, they have contributed 11,387 hours in supporting the community, aiding vulnerable individuals, and extending helping hands to their peers.
+These individuals share a common passion for service, each contributing in their unique way.
+Together, their stories paint a complete picture of our next generation growing up with love from the community and reciprocating that love by giving back to the community.

 {% include feature_row id="feature_row2"%}